AB-38 Inspection: What Home Sellers in a California Fire Hazard Zone Need (2026)

 For pre-2010 homes, the seller must tell the buyer the property predates wildfire-urban-interface construction standards and point them to readyforwildfire.org for hardening information.
 If the seller is aware of any of the following vulnerable features, they must disclose them:

-Since July 1, 2025, the same disclosure must also include the State Fire Marshal's list of low-cost retrofits (developed under Government Code §51189) and state which of those retrofits, if any, the seller has already completed.
+On and after July 1, 2025 — a delayed provision of the 2020 amendment, not a new law — the same disclosure must also include the State Fire Marshal's list of low-cost retrofits (developed under Government Code §51189) and state which of those retrofits, if any, have been completed during the seller's ownership.
+The current CAL FIRE list, updated January 1, 2026, runs 12 structure-hardening items (Class A roof at replacement time, a 3/8–1/2 inch metal spark arrestor on chimney and stovepipe outlets, 6-inch metal flashing at the deck-to-wall intersection, and so on) plus 8 defensible space items.
 This is the piece that turns a compliance checkbox into a marketing asset: a seller who's already vented under eaves or swapped in ember-resistant materials gets to say so, in writing, to every buyer.

 2. Defensible space compliance documentation

-Separately, under Civil Code §1102.19, the seller must give the buyer documentation that the property complies with defensible space law — either the local vegetation management ordinance where one exists, or the state standard under Government Code §51182 / Public Resources Code §4291 (the 100-foot defensible space law; a separate ember-resistant “Zone 0” standard for the first 5 feet is still in state rulemaking).
+Separately, under Civil Code §1102.19, the seller must give the buyer documentation that the property complies with defensible space law — either the local vegetation management ordinance where one exists, or the state standard under Government Code §51182 / Public Resources Code §4291 (the 100-foot defensible space law).

 How compliance documentation actually works

 In practice this comes down to getting a defensible space inspection from whichever local agency handles it — a city or county fire department, a fire protection district, or CAL FIRE where the property sits in a State Responsibility Area.
-The inspector checks the property against the applicable defensible space standard and issues documentation (often called a Notice of Defensible Space Inspection, form LE-100A) showing pass, fail, or corrections needed.
+The inspector checks the property against the applicable defensible space standard and issues documentation showing pass, fail, or corrections needed — in State Responsibility Area properties without a local ordinance, that document is CAL FIRE's Notice of Defensible Space Inspection, form LE-100a.

 Nothing in AB-38 changes the underlying legal duty to maintain defensible space itself — that duty exists independent of any sale under PRC 4291 and Gov. Code 51182, and local agencies keep full authority to enforce it.

-Doing the self-assessment first saves a failed-inspection round trip: it flags the same zone-by-zone issues (dead vegetation touching the structure, fuel ladders from ground to canopy, wood piles or debris within 5 feet) that a real inspector checks.
+Before booking, the Ready for Wildfire defensible space self-assessment is worth an hour.
+It flags the same zone-by-zone issues a real inspector checks — dead vegetation touching the structure, fuel ladders from ground to canopy, wood piles or debris within 5 feet — and catching them yourself saves a failed-inspection round trip.

 What typically fails inspection, and where contractors fit in